gautampanday/frontend-interview-question/README.md

 Gulp uses plugins that each perform a single task as opposed to Grunt where one plugin can perform multiple tasks.

 Webpack can be extended even beyond its core functionality with the aid of plugins and loaders, the only issue being the complications that may arise while configuring it.

-[12:22, 13/03/2021] Gautam: display none and visibility hidden difference display:none removes the element from the normal flow of the page, allowing other elements to fill in.
+# display none and visibility hidden difference

+display:none removes the element from the normal flow of the page, allowing other elements to fill in.

-visibility:hidden leaves the element in the normal flow of the page such that is still occupies space.
-[12:37, 13/03/2021] Gautam: if we use id and class on same div then add color to both id and class then which color get reflected
-Id color get reflected
+visibility:hidden leaves the element in the normal flow of the page such that is still occupies space. if we use id and class on same div then add color to both id and class then which color get reflected Id color get reflected doesn't matter of order of css line
-[12:37, 13/03/2021] Gautam: doesn't matter of order of css line [12:38, 13/03/2021] Gautam: If more than one rule applies to an element and specifies the same property, then CSS gives priority to the rule that has the more specific selector.
-An ID selector is more specific than a class selector, which in turn is more specific than a tag selector.
+ If more than one rule applies to an element and specifies the same property, then CSS gives priority to the rule that has the more specific selector.
+An ID selector is more specific than a class selector, which in turn is more specific than a tag selector. if u want to work css class then what u will do
-[12:41, 13/03/2021] Gautam: if u want to work css class then what u will do Ans => #color {
+Ans => #color {
   color: white;
 }